Fuelling a resilient future through powerful alliances, greener investment and greater use of renewables

 Our perspectives

-To achieve accelerated and sustained energy transition across the economy, we believe that a programmatic approach covering governance frameworks, market structures, technology solutions, business models, financing, energy & carbon pricing, and enhanced private sector participation is essential.
+To achieve accelerated and sustained energy transition across the economy, we believe that a programmatic approach covering governance frameworks, market structures, technology solutions, business models, financing, energy and carbon pricing, and enhanced private sector participation is essential.

 We support the public sector in setting the stage considering the greatest good for the broadest set of stakeholders, and preparing to address market failures if they do occur.
 We work with the private sector in protecting, creating and sustaining value in a socially responsible way, within the field of play set by the public sector.